Doctor of Occupational Therapy Degree

 OTD Degree Career Outlook

-With a doctorate degree in Occupational Therapy, you are qualified to pursue the highest level career options in various health care settings:
+With a doctorate degree in Occupational Therapy, you are qualified to pursue the highest-level career options in various health care settings:

-• Hospital and clinics
+• Hospitals and clinics

 • Schools